 3. Paul Ate at the Lord's Table on Sunday

-Using Paul’s actions at Troas to support Sunday observance, Olson writes, "Later Paul preached to believers (Acts 20:7) and believers partook of the Lord’s Table— both on the first day of the week."
+Sunday keepers also use Paul’s actions at Troas to support Sunday observance.
+They maintain that Paul preached to believers (Acts 20:7) and believers partook of the Lord’s Table, both on the first day of the week.

-If I were in Mr. Olson’s shoes, advocating Sunday observance, I would not use Acts 20:7 because this argument always backfires when the facts are investigated.
+If I were advocating Sunday observance, I would not use Acts 20:7 because this argument always backfires when the facts are investigated.
 To begin, notice the timing of Acts 20:7.
 At Creation, God established a day as a period of time between two sunsets.
 (Genesis 1; Leviticus 23:32; John 19:31)

 In other words, the evening is used to mark the beginning of the night and the morning is used to mark the beginning of the light.
 Given God’s method for measuring time, Paul met with the believers in Troas as the first day of the week began, but in our world today, the first day of the week does not begin until midnight.
 Do you think Sunday keeping Christians should still observe Sunday from sunset to sunset?